 Maestà (1308-1311) by Duccio di Buoninsegna; Duccio di Buoninsegna, Public domain, via Wikimedia Commons

 Examples of unity in art include Duccio di Buoninsegna’s Maestà (1308 to 1311), depicting groupings of angels and saints around the Madonna and the baby figure of Jesus Christ.
 When we look at this composition the proximity of the figures creates more unity of the whole, additionally, the proximity of the figures around the Madonna and Jesus Christ creates emphasis of the central figures.
 Fernando Botero’s Guerrilla de Eliseo Velásquez (1988) is another example of unity in art, where the composition is filled up by various figures near one another, giving the impression of a unified group.

-Like proximity above, repetition consists of various patterns and sequences, be they objects, figures, colors, shapes, textures, or any other art elements.
+Like proximity, repetition consists of various patterns and sequences, be they object, figures, colors, geometric shapes, textures, or another visual element.
 Repetitions of patterns can also be without any gaps in between them, which are referred to as tessellations.
 The application of these repetitions creates a unifying effect within the overall composition.

 Additionally, it can further emphasize the subject matter and evoke emotion.

 There are numerous examples of unity in art where repetition is applied, some include the Pop artist Andy Warhol and his famous Campbell’s Soup Cans (1962) composition.
 This composition copious images of Campbell’s soup cans arranged next to one another.
 Not only is the image repeated, but it also emphasizes the idea of commodities and mass production.